Ch4nKyy/BG3WASD/doc/guide.md

 ## SDL_GetWindowGrabHook

 Search for the import "SDL_PollEvent".
-This function is called twice in the function I call PollInput.
+This function is called twice in the function I name PollInput.
 In the PollInput function, also SDL_GetWindowGrabHook is called twice.
 We hook the first call.